The Ranger Clutch Fluid Protocol

 require a service visit.
 I recommend this protocol for clutches on

-cars with LSx engines that see any form of aggressive driving.
+cars with LS-X engines that see any form of aggressive driving.
 If

 you follow this protocol, you very likely will avoid clutch pedal